How To Get Your Site Indexed By Google

 Zimbio.com

 Set up a free account with any or all of these, create a short, unique article about your company, your product or your service, with a link back to your website and there you go.
-Each of these sites has its own quirks – for example Squidoo wants you to put up a bit more than one short article.
+Each of these sites has its own quirks – for example HubPages wants you to put up a bit more than one short article.

 2. Set up an RSS Feed.
 Google owns one of the top RSS feed management services, FeedBurner.com.
 In my experience, if you set up a FeedBurner feed for your blog, you can get it indexed in under 24 hours.